Thomas F. Ford

-Thomas Francis Ford (February 18, 1873 – December 26, 1958) was an American politician, journalist, and editor who served as a member of the U.S. House of Representatives from California from 1933 to 1945.
+Thomas Francis Ford (February 18, 1873 – December 26, 1958) was an American politician, journalist, and editor who served six terms as a member of the U.S. House of Representatives from California from 1933 to 1945.
 He was previously a member of the Los Angeles City Council, and the only member to have been elected by a write-in vote.

 Early life and career

-Ford was born on February 18, 1873, in Saint Louis, Missouri, the son of Thomas Ford and Ellen Ferris.
+Ford was born on February 18, 1873, in St. Louis, Missouri, the son of Thomas Ford and Ellen Ferris.
 He went to public and private schools in Saint Louis and in Toledo, Ohio, and studied law in that city.

+Journalism career

 He was with the U.S. Post Office Department after 1896 and then moved westward in 1900 to work on newspapers in Idaho and Washington, before arriving in Los Angeles in 1904.
-Thomas Francis Ford married Martha Alison McCracken on 22 October 1901 in Pittsburgh, Pennsylvania.
-Martha died 5 February 1905 in Toledo, Lucas, Ohio.
+Thomas Francis Ford married Martha Alison McCracken on October 22, 1901 in Pittsburgh, Pennsylvania.
+Martha died February 5, 1905 in Toledo, Lucas, Ohio.

-Cole traveled extensively in Europe between 1909 and 1913, where he wrote newspaper feature articles on foreign trade.
+Ford traveled extensively in Europe between 1909 and 1913, where he wrote newspaper feature articles on foreign trade.
 On June 21, 1911, he was married in Los Angeles to Lillian Cope Cummings, with whom he wrote a book, The Foreign Trade of the United States, published in 1920.
 Between 1913 and 1918 he was the West Coast correspondent for the Washington Post, and on January 1, 1919, he became the literary editor of the Los Angeles Times, where he also edited the rotogravure section.
 He was a lecturer on international trade at the University of Southern California in 1920–21.
 In the 1930s he was living at 940 North Benton Way, Los Angeles.

-Public service

-Los Angeles
+City Council

 By October 1930, Ford had left the Times and was working in the publicity department of the city's Water and Power Department.
 He resigned on December 11, 1930.

 He ran for the 12th District seat in 1931, and, "supported by friends and supporters of the late incumbent" councilman Thomas W. Williams in that district, he was nominated by a write-in vote in the primary.
 He beat Douglas E. Foster in the final election by 8,315 votes to 5,882.

-HIghlights of his two years as a councilman included:
+Highlights of his two years as a councilman included: